sph-mn/sace/readme.md

 it reduces repetition via subject scoping, uses keywords for logical forms, and preserves aces determinism. the syntax is a tree: indentation encodes scope, paths through the tree generate sentences.

-## readme.md

-# sace

-an indented plaintext syntax that compiles to Attempto Controlled English. it reduces repetition via subject scoping, uses keywords for logical forms, and preserves ace’s determinism. the syntax is a tree: indentation encodes scope; paths generate sentences.

 ## example
 input:
 ~~~